How to Improve Your Website: 8 Tips for Better Design

 Some parts of your site will perform better than others.
 While some pages may be a little neglected, others will be popping with activity.

-As you make web design decisions, it’s important to know where you’re falling short of the mark.
+As you make web design decisions, it’s essential to know where you’re falling short of the mark.
 That’s where heatmaps for businesses come in.

 With heat mapping tools, you’ll be able to utilize a warm-to-cold sliding scale that shows where the activity is occurring.
 For instance, your CTA button should be glowing red hot if it’s doing what you want it to do.